Mistyttm/pihole-flake/Readme.md

 Also do not forget to open the exposed ports in NixOS' firewall otherwise you won't be able to access the services.

-As the Pi-hole container supports to be run rootless, you need to configure which user should run the Pi-hole container via `services.pihole.hostConfig.user`.
+As the Pi-hole container supports being run rootless, you need to configure which user should run the Pi-hole container via `services.pihole.container.user`.
-This user needs a [subuid](https://nixos.org/manual/nixos/stable/options.html#opt-users.users._name_.subUidRanges)/[subgid](https://nixos.org/manual/nixos/stable/options.html#opt-users.users._name_.subGidRanges) ranges defined or [automatically configured](https://nixos.org/manual/nixos/stable/options.html#opt-users.users._name_.autoSubUidGidRange) s.t. she can run rootless podman containers.
+This user needs a [subuid](https://nixos.org/manual/nixos/stable/options.html#opt-users.users._name_.subUidRanges)/[subgid](https://nixos.org/manual/nixos/stable/options.html#opt-users.users._name_.subGidRanges) ranges defined or [automatically configured](https://nixos.org/manual/nixos/stable/options.html#opt-users.users._name_.autoSubUidGidRange) so they can run rootless podman containers.

-If you want to persist your Pi-hole configuration (the changes you made via the UI) between container restarts take a look at `services.pihole.hostConfig.persistVolumes` and `services.pihole.hostConfig.volumesPath`.
+If you want to persist your Pi-hole configuration (the changes you made via the UI) between container restarts, take a look at `services.pihole.container.persistVolumes` and `services.pihole.container.volumesPath`.

 Running rootless podman containers can be unstable and the systemd service can fail if certain precautions are not taken:

-* The user running the Pi-hole container should be allowed to linger after all her sessions are closed.
+* The user running the Pi-hole container should be allowed to linger after all their sessions are closed.
-  See `services.pihole.hostConfig.enableLingeringForUser` for details.
+  See `services.pihole.container.enableLingering` for details.
 This uses the built-in NixOS `users.users.<name>.linger` option.
 * The temporary directory used by rootless podman should be cleaned of any remains on system start.
-  See `services.pihole.hostConfig.suppressTmpDirWarning` for details.
+  See `services.pihole.container.suppressTmpDirWarning` for details.

-### Pi-hole options
+### Pi-hole Application Options

-All options for configuring Pi-hole itself can be found under the key `services.pihole.piholeConfig`.
+All options for configuring Pi-hole itself can be found directly under `services.pihole` (e.g., `services.pihole.web`, `services.pihole.dns`, `services.pihole.dhcp`).
 The exposed options are mainly those listed as the environment variables of the [Docker image](https://github.com/pi-hole/docker-pi-hole#environment-variables) or of [FTLDNS](https://docs.pi-hole.net/ftldns/configfile/).
-Though the options have been grouped to provide more structure (see the option declarations in the module for details).
+The options have been grouped logically to provide more structure (see the option declarations in the module for details).

 ## Updating[^1] the Pi-hole Image